 Our sustainability strategy is founded on our roles as a "responsible banker", "fair partner" and "engaged citizen".
 Our aspiration as a responsible banker is reflected in our products, services and processes.
 This begins with sustainable corporate governance and also includes financial security, protection of customer data, corresponding risk processes and responsible lending, to name just a few examples.
 Our responsibility is to use sustainable financial products and services in a way that has a positive impact on the environment and society and to support our customers in their transformation toward a sustainable future.
 For example, issuing green bonds opens up various possibilities for contributing to the attainment of the climate targets defined by the EU.
 Our position as Austria's largest banking provider of green bonds serves to underline the relevance of this topic for us.
-RBI has issued green bonds with a total volume of around $\in 1.3$ billion since 2018, resulting in savings of more than 60,000 tons of CO2 every year.
+RBI has issued green bonds with a total volume of around $\in 1.3$ billion since 2018, resulting in savings of more than 60,000 tons of $CO_2$ every year.
 This corresponds to the greenhouse gas emissions of almost 7,000 households.

 In 2020, RBI further intensified its efforts to strengthen its strategic orientation as a responsible banker.
 In analyzing the market opportunities in the areas of retail, corporate, markets and investment banking, we therefore adopted a holistic approach that we intend to use to become the most important point of contact for responsible banking and a pioneer in our CEE markets.
 Signing the "Principles for Responsible Banking" of the UNEP Finance Initiative, of which we are a long-standing member, is something we consider an important milestone in this process.
 As a result, we became the first Austrian bank to commit to implementing the six UNEP FI principles systematically within the Group.
-The principles form the basis for a sustainable banking system and anchor sustainability risks is also playing an increasingly important role, we intend to integrate physical and transitional risks into our risk processes and policies to an even greater extent in the future.
+The principles form the basis for a sustainable banking system and anchor sustainability at a strategic, portfolio and transaction level as well as in all areas of business.
+As the consideration of sustainability risks is also playing an increasingly important role, we intend to integrate physical and transitional risks into our risk processes and policies to an even greater extent in the future.